dso-cli/dso-cli/docs/index.md

 ## About the Developer

-**DSO** is developed by **Ismail MOUYAHADA**, a **DevSecOps Engineer** and **Multi-Platform Software Developer**.
+**DSO** is developed and maintained by **Ismail MOUYAHADA**, a **DevSecOps Engineer** and **Multi-Platform Software Developer**.

-With expertise in security automation, cloud infrastructure, and cross-platform development, Ismail created DSO to bring enterprise-grade security analysis to developers' terminals with zero configuration and complete privacy.
+With expertise in security automation, cloud infrastructure, and cross-platform development, Ismail MOUYAHADA created DSO to bring enterprise-grade security analysis to developers' terminals with zero configuration and complete privacy.

+**Copyright © 2024 Ismail MOUYAHADA.
+All rights reserved.**

+This project was created and developed by Ismail MOUYAHADA.

 ---